On structural contraction of biological interaction networks: Strict contraction over positive compact sets

 \subsubsection{General results on strict contraction}

-We state our result next which is can be proved in a similar manner to the argument in Example 2 in \S \ref{s.strictcontraction}.
-All the testes stipulated in the statement of the theorem can be carried out computationally. \begin{theorem} Let a network $\Ns=(\Ss,\Rs)$ be given and assume that it admits a GLF $\tV(r)=\|B\Gamma r\|_\infty$, it has only trivial siphons, and is weakly contractive.
+We state our result next which can be proved in a similar manner to the argument in Example 2 in \S \ref{s.strictcontraction}.
+All the test{s} stipulated in the statement of the theorem can be carried out computationally. \begin{theorem} Let a network $\Ns=(\Ss,\Rs)$ be given and assume that it admits a GLF $\tV(r)=\|B\Gamma r\|_\infty$, it has only trivial siphons, and is weakly contractive.